thafeezz/MTCdocs/frontend/content/docs/lib/classes/EECS/491/notes.md

       - if that server fails, the data is lost
   - Dynamo improves this through replication
     ![image.png](/images/docs/lib/classes/491/dynamo-repl.png)
-    - each piece of data is replicated across $n$ successor nodes on the hash ring
+    - each piece of data is replicated across {%math%}n{%/math%} successor nodes on the hash ring
-      - $n$ is a configurable parameter that you can adjust
+      - {%math%}n{%/math%} is a configurable parameter that you can adjust
     - the system skips duplicate nodes (when a single physical server has multiple virtual nodes)
   - durability refers to the probability of not losing data updates
-    - a larger $n$ value means data is replicated on more nodes
+    - a larger {%math%}n{%/math%} value means data is replicated on more nodes
     - this increases durability because there are more copies of the data
-    - however, increasing $n$ doesn't automatically guarantee better availability
+    - however, increasing {%math%}n{%/math%} doesn't automatically guarantee better availability
       - availability is about being able to access the data when needed
-      - more replicas (larger $n$) might help with availability but other factors are involved
+      - more replicas (larger {%math%}n{%/math%}) might help with availability but other factors are involved
   - example below for clarity

     ```markdown